top of page

 Morning workouts demand early rising, which may not be ideal for night owls.
 If you're not a morning person, early workouts might interfere with your sleep patterns.
 Your workout should work for you and not disrupt your daily life.

-2. Less Social Opportunities
+2. Fewer Social Opportunities

-If you’re someone who thrives on interacting with others then note that gym crowds may be smaller in the morning, limiting social interaction.
-And if you’re working out at home in the mornings because it’s easier than obviously the opportunity to interact with others is virtually zero.
+If you’re someone who thrives on interacting with others, then note that gym crowds may be smaller in the morning, limiting social interaction.
+And if you’re working out at home in the mornings because it’s easier than obviously, the opportunity to interact with others is virtually zero.

 Pros of Evening Workouts